haomo-ai/MotionSeg3D/README.md

 ```

 ## Acknowledgment
-We would like to thank Yufei Wang and Mochu Xiang for the effective discussion.
+We would like to thank Yufei Wang and Mochu Xiang for their insightful and effective discussions.
 Some of the code in this repo is borrowed from [LMNet](https://github.com/PRBonn/LiDAR-MOS) and [spvnas](https://github.com/mit-han-lab/spvnas).

 ## Copyright